Colorado-State-University-CMB/wrangling-genomics/_episodes/03-trimming.md

 >
 {: .callout}

-Run either version of the previous script:
+Run the script:
 ~~~
 sbatch trimmomatic.sbatch
 ~~~
 {: .bash}

 ~~~
-Submitted batch job 1141244
+Submitted batch job 1141303
 ~~~
 {: .output}

-The output from trimmomatic is like this:
+The output from trimmomatic is will be in a log file (slurm-1141303.out) like this:

 ~~~
 TrimmomaticPE: Started with arguments: